 The FQP Annual Reports provide statistics on airport operations, runway selection, and flight procedure utilization.
 The data is provided quarterly to airline and FAA stakeholders for technical review and progress tracking.
-The total annual operations at the airport are shown below.
+The total annual jet operations at the airport are shown below.
 Included are the annual operations by category of aircraft.
 These statistics are not a part of an airline's FQP score.
+By comparison, the total jet operations in 2022 was 350,535.
+This represents a growth of nearly two percent from 2022 to 2023 in jet operations.